anilabraham-IT/IntuneEDU/IntuneEDU/setup-ios-device-management.md

 3. Click on any of the listed tokens.
 4. A blade appears from the right.
 Click **Sync device list**.

 Devices that appear in the list are ready for enrollment.
-When you power on one of these devices, it will enroll itself in management.
+Power them on to start the enrollment process.

 ## Configure VPP tokens

  A VPP token links your Intune for Education account to your Apple VPP or Apple School Manager account.
-You can create a single VPP token to manage apps across the entire organization; or you can create multiple VPP tokens to designate app management across different locations or admins.
+You can create a single VPP token to manage apps across the entire organization; or you can create multiple VPP tokens to spread management across different locations or admins.

 VPP tokens are necessary for Intune to:
 * Sync app details in the Intune for Education portal.